HydeYYHH/dins-.deb-Package-Installer/README.md

-# dins: .deb Package Installer
+# .deb Package Installer

-**dins** is a straightforward .deb package installer designed for non-Debian Linux users, such as those using Arch Linux.
-This script ensures a clean installation and uninstallation process by tracking all newly created files and directories during installation.
+I write this because my arch linux cannot install .deb package from dpkg command for some reasons.
+This script install .deb package straightforwardly and ensures a clean installation and uninstallation process by tracking all newly created files and directories during installation.
 It facilitates the removal of the application by systematically deleting all associated files.

 ### Available Options: